 Once you have installed the licensed version of PnP, you can reliably estimate suction and discharge production.
-A sample Project file called example.pnp is also provided with the PnP application to get you started faster.
+A sample Project file called example.pnp is also provided with PnP to get you started faster.

 2 PnP's GUI and Functionality